 Not simply an investor with money to back a title challenge, the inimitable owner was, in many ways, before his time.
-Ploughing close to £97 million of his own money into the club over the years, he was passionate, involved and possessed a palpable interest in the well being of the footballing institution.
+Ploughing close to £97 million of his own money into the club over the years, he was passionate, involved and possessed a palpable interest in the well-being of the footballing institution.
 Walker gave his all to the cause, and most importantly, he had faith in the squad they had spent time and energy building, reportedly refusing to sign Zinedine Zidane because they already had Tim Sherwood in their ranks.

 Older than many of England’s great sides, and started by a grammar school through their founder John Lewis, Rovers reached their pinnacle in a highly condensed period and at a time when massive financial aid wasn’t as vociferously pursued or indeed relied on as it is today.
 In essence, although Walker built his empire with great care, it has often seemed as though in the aftermath of their title heroics nearly 20 years ago the club from the north-west simply didn’t know how to build on their fortunes.

 The reasons behind their demise up until quite recently are manifold.
-Poor transfer activity in the off-season following their league triumph, their persistent instability in terms of management and playing staff, the lack of a clear road-map, increased competition both financially and otherwise and a failure to capitalise on their new-found stature; Rovers certainly haven’t done themselves any favours.
+Poor transfer activity in the off-season following their league triumph, their persistent instability in terms of management and playing staff, the lack of a clear roadmap, increased competition both financially and otherwise and a failure to capitalise on their new-found stature; Rovers certainly haven’t done themselves any favours.

 If the fallout from their title win taught them anything, it was that stability counts.
 That was, perhaps, the biggest letdown in their failure; they didn’t know how to respond to reaching that zenith.
 There was no next move.
-Kenny Dalglish was replaced as manager by Ray Harford and their seventh place finish in 1996, as well as their poor showing in the Champions League, signalled a bout of troubled from which they have never fully recovered.
+Kenny Dalglish was replaced as manager by Ray Harford and their seventh place finish in 1996, as well as their poor showing in the Champions League, signalled a bout of trouble from which they have never fully recovered.

-What we’ve seen since their ultimate triumph has been a series of lows, the fall of an empire that never had time to settle and an eventual demotion to the Sky Bet Championship – a division they’d like to believe they don’t belong in.
+What we’ve seen since their ultimate triumph has been a series of lows, the fall of an empire that never had time to settle and an eventual demotion to the Championship – a division they’d like to believe they don’t belong in.
 And they’re currently under the control of Venkys, proprietors that have failed time and again to win over the fans through mismanagement and a lack of beneficial dialogue; an ownership best summed up by Rishi Sikka’s revealing documentary, ‘The Fall of Blackburn Rovers’.

 Sandwiched between their league win and their current spell in England’s second-tier was a period of relative success when Graeme Souness led them to a League Cup victory, while Mark Hughes guided them to a series of European qualifications – four in six years, in fact.
 Mind you, even then it looked as though their capability to cajole another meteoric rise was spent, much like their money had been.